When will my T-shirts arrive?

 What is it made off?

 For the T-shirts we use organic cotton from India.
-Our initial goal was to use organic cotton from Greece, but we have been told by everybody in the industry that this doesn’t exist at the moment.
-We keep looking!!
+Our initial goal was to use organic cotton from Greece, but this doesn’t exist at the moment.
+We will keep looking, hopefully one day we can work with an even more environmentally friendly material.

 Where is it made?